 Phoenix Bike Accident Bone Fracture Attorneys

 Bone fractures can take months to heal, if not years.
-If your fracture if severe enough, you may have to have surgery in order to help your body on the path to healing.
-Multiple fractures are also possible in the same accident.
-For those cyclists who sustain multiple fractures, the road to recovery can be even longer.
-In a large number of cases, it is impossible to work full time and maintain your recovery.
-This means that you will be unable to earn a living while you are healing from the injuries you sustained.
+If your fracture is severe enough, you may need surgery to set the bone and help your body heal properly.
+For those cyclists who sustain multiple fractures, the road to recovery is even longer.
+In most cases, it is impossible to work full-time.
+This means that you will be unable to earn a living while you are healing from your injuries.

-The Husband and Wife Law Team is on Your Side
+The Husband and Wife Law Team Is on Your Side

 Injury attorneys are familiar with the laws of the road and the responsibilities of cyclists and motorists.
 If you have been in a biking accident involving a driver, we can advise you on whether you should take legal action and the type of compensation you should seek.
 Damages in relation to bone fractures include medical costs, lost wages, and pain and suffering.
 Breyer Law Offices, P.C., offers free case evaluations to help you decide whether filing a claim is your best course of action after a crash.
 You have a limited amount of time to file, so contacting our Phoenix bike collision lawyers is crucial.
 Call today at (602) 267-1280.